Arkanosis/rssht/README.md

 ## BUGS

-Please report bugs and feature requests on [Github](https://github.com/Arkanosis/reverse-ssh-tunnel/issues)
+Please report bugs and feature requests on [Github](https://github.com/Arkanosis/reverse-ssh-tunnel/issues).

 ## COPYRIGHT

-reverse-ssh-tunnel is Copyright (C) 2015 Jérémie Roquet <jroquet@arkanosis.net>
+reverse-ssh-tunnel is Copyright (C) 2015 Jérémie Roquet <jroquet@arkanosis.net>.

+## THANKS

+Thanks to Xavier Roche <roche@httrack.com>, the author of pepette, the script from which the inspiration for reverse-ssh-tunnel comes from.

 ## SEE ALSO